marcouderzo/CSDemoParser/Worklog.md

 What we needed to do was not in the cards for node-csgo, but it is still worth mentioning why.

 It is possible to retrieve the link in two ways:
-- from the sharecode, using `CSGO.SharecodeDecoder(string code).decode();` That should return the MatchID, OutcomeID and TokenID needed to reconstruct the link.
+- from the sharecode, using `CSGO.SharecodeDecoder(string code).decode();` This call should return the MatchID, OutcomeID and TokenID needed to reconstruct the link.
-Unfortunately, CS:GO sharecodes are intentionally made not to be publically available, and cannot be retrieved in any way unless the player shares them with you or allows the third party website to retrieve them through the Steam API.
+Unfortunately, CS:GO sharecodes are intentionally made not to be publically available and cannot be retrieved in any way unless the player shares them with you or allows the third party website to retrieve them through the Steam API.
 - directly, using `requestRecentGames()` : Requests a list of recent games for the currently logged in account.
 Listen for the `matchList` event for the game coordinator's response, where you will find the download link as: `"map":"http://replay124.valve.net/730/003072985384448163905_0699089210.dem.bz2"` .
-Although very convenient, as you wouldn't need any sharecode, that cannot be a solution because you would need to make the player log-in instead, which is clearly not feasable.
+Although very convenient, as you wouldn't need any sharecode, it cannot be a solution because you would need to make the player log-in instead, which is clearly not feasable.

 ### Our Choice: hltv.org

 So, the only way we could retrieve the matches was through third-party websites.

 [hltv](https://hltv.org) is an extremely popular website used to track Pro CS:GO Competitive Matches.
 It allows us to track down a specific player and retrieve all his previous matches.
-It is noteworthy that hltv.org downloads the match directly, exactly like any other download, without using any Steam Protocol or API whatsoever, so it looks like a much easier alternative anyways.
+It is noteworthy that hltv.org downloads the match directly, exactly like any other download, without using any Steam Protocol or API whatsoever, so it is a much easier alternative.

 ### Web Scraping in Python